coolinmc6/front-end-dev/questions-javascript.md

 ### What are promises and how they are useful?

 - We use promises for handling asynchronous interactions in a sequential manner.
 They are especially useful when we need to do an async operation and **THEN** do another async operation based on the results of the first one.
 For example, if you want to request the list of all flights and then for each flight you want to request some details about it.
 The promise represents the future value.
 It has an internal state (`pending`, `fulfilled` and `rejected`) and works like a state machine.
-- A promise object has then method, where you can specify what to do when the promise is fulfilled or rejected.
+- A promise object has a `then()` method, where you can specify what to do when the promise is fulfilled or rejected.
 - You can chain `then()` blocks, thus avoiding the callback hell.
 You can handle errors in the `catch()` block.
 After a promise is set to fulfilled or rejected state, it becomes immutable.